nlpsoc/Paraphrase-In-Dialog/readme.md

 ## Questions

 Thank you for your comments and questions.
 You can use GitHub Issues or address me directly (Anna via a.m.wegmann @ uu.nl).

+**Correction**: We provide the same running example exchange (QID: CNN-80522-7) for our EMNLP paper, poster and presentation slides.
+In the Poster/Presentation, we said that this was annotated by 20 annotators, but it was actually annotated by 3.
+We used dynamic online annotator recruitment.
+As the first 3 annotators agreed, we did not recruit more for that item.

 ## Citation